 git push origin HEAD:refs/for/master

 When the push succeeds, the console will display a URL showing the address of the review.
-Go to the URL and add at least one of the maintainers (Sameer Agarwal, Keir Mierle, or Alex Stewart) as reviewers.
+Go to the URL and add at least one of the maintainers (Sameer Agarwal, Keir Mierle, Alex Stewart or William Rucklidge) as reviewers.

 Wait for a review.